Street & Bridge Projects

-In conjunction with street resurfacing, sidewalks and curb ramps will be upgraded to meet current ADA
+In conjunction with street resurfacing, sidewalks and curb ramps will be upgraded including Holloway Ridge, West Skyline, Fairway Lake, Oakwood Farms (Oakbriar to Jacob), Morewood, West Glen Village, and Castle Pines.

 Two bridges over Fishpot Creek will be replaced in 2018.
 The first to be replaced is on Ries Road between Manchester Road and Ramsey Lane.
 The other bridge is on Ramsey Lane just south of Manchester Road.